RobRendell/gTove/README.md

   the tabletop to save multiple times.
 * Massively simplify the tracking of actions that change the scenario.
 * Clean up Firebase node when a tabletop is manually deleted.
+* Validate users on the tabletop are really there, and not ghosts left over from historical queued events.

 ## Plans/TODO